 In the years following its discovery various dynamical mechanisms were proposed for the QBO but it was difficult to explain key aspects, such as the QBO's downward propagation from 10 to 40 hPa without loss of amplitude and the super rotation of the atmosphere at the equator during the eastward phase, without vertical transport of momentum by equatorial waves.
 Lindzen and Holton (1968) were the first to consider such processes.
 They argued that with a broad spectrum of gravity waves propagating up from the troposphere there would be eastward acceleration of the mean flow in regions of eastward vertical shear from the waves with eastward phase speeds, and westward acceleration in regions of westward vertical shear from the waves with westward phase speeds.
-Moreover since selective filtering by the mean flow meant that only waves with westward phase speeds could propagate through strong eastward winds, and vice-versa for waves with eastward phase speeds, the shear zones would descend over time.
+Moreover since selective filtering by the mean flow meant that only waves with westward phase speeds, the shear zones would descend over time.
 This proposed mechanism was corroborated with results from idealized numerical experiments (Lindzen and Holton, 1968).